-Program of study for the Associate of Arts and Associate of Science degrees parallel the first two years required for Bachelor of Arts and Bachelor of Science degrees at senior colleges and universities.
+The programs of study for the Associate of Arts and Associate of Science degree parallel the first two years required for the Bachelor of Arts and Bachelor of Science degrees at senior colleges and universities.
 However, because degree requirements sometimes vary among colleges and universities, students should select courses with the assistance of a Galveston College counselor or faculty advisor.
-General degree requirements are listed on page 61.
+General degree requirements are listed on page 64.
 One suggested program of study for Business Administration follows: